smithy-lang/smithy-vscode/README.md

 ### VS Code

-This extension is not yet published, so you will need to install it manually.
+This extension and the Smithy Language Server are not yet published.
+To use this extension, publish the Language Server locally before manually installing the Extension with the following steps:
+* Clone the Language Server locally: `git clone https://github.com/awslabs/smithy-language-server.git && cd smithy-language-server`
+* Build and publish it locally: `./gradlew build publishToMavenLocal`
-First, clone and change into this repository: `git clone https://github.com/awslabs/smithy-vscode.git && cd smithy-vscode` Then, run npm commands to install:
+* Clone the Extension: `git clone https://github.com/awslabs/smithy-vscode.git && cd smithy-vscode`
+* Run npm commands to install:
 `npm install && npm run install-plugin`

 ### IntelliJ